 - A current transcript demonstrating at least an A- average and language facility.

 - A letter of approval from the Director of Graduate Studies in your home department.

 - The MEMS Program Application Form (above), listing planned or completed coursework and specifying which edition of the proseminar you have taken or plan to attend.

-Second, once you have received a letter of acceptance from the program, you should go to the Rackham website and complete the Add a Degree application.
-(This will entail getting signatures from the chair of your home department and from the MEMS director.) **Submit all materials to Kimberly Smith, the Graduate Student Services coordinator in the History Department.**
+Second, once you have received a letter of acceptance from the program, you should go to the Rackham website and complete the online Add a Degree application.
+The new online process will notify the graduate chair of your home department and the MEMS grad coordinator to approve the addition of the certificate to your transcript.

 Certificate students are advised by the MEMS director, in consultation with a MEMS faculty associate in the your home unit.
 You are encouraged to meet with the director once per year to assess progress towards the certificate.